Prof. Laura Kray on team size and the gender pay gap

 In new research, Kray and Lee are examining how deep-seated biases about leadership may lead to men being put in charge of larger teams than equally qualified women, and get paid more because of it.

-“For women who are aiming to maximize their earnings, its important to make sure they have the headcount to justify what they’re asking for,” she said.
+“For women who are aiming to maximize their earnings, it‘s important to make sure they have the headcount to justify what they’re asking for,” she said.
 “My advice for these aspiring women is: Don’t overlook team size as a factor that could make a difference in your paycheck, especially in the long run.”

 Read more on Berkeley Haas News.